dobtco/wintersmith-knowledge-base/contents/articles/screendoor/messages/viewing_sent_messages.md

 ### Viewing messages sent to a response

 To see all messages that have been sent to a response, click on that response in the table on the Responses page, and scroll down to the Discussion section.
-If a message has been sent to a response, it will be displayed alongside your comments.
+If a message has been sent to a response, it will be displayed in the same thread as your comments.

 ![Viewing a message in a response's discussion feed.](../images/messages_view_1.png)